-As far as reasonably possible, a distance of 2 metres\ and a minimum of 1 metre\ should be maintained between employees behind the bar.
-Where 2 metres\ is not possible all other measures to protect employees should be in place.
+As far as reasonably possible, a distance of 1 metre should be maintained between employees behind the bar.
+Where physical distancing is not possible all other measures to protect employees should be in place.

-Face masks must be worn by staff where no other protective measures are in place e.g. protective screens and where physical distancing of 2 metres\ is not possible.
+Face masks must be worn by staff where no other protective measures are in place e.g. protective screens and where physical distancing is not possible.

-All employees must wash their hands frequently and as required with soap and water, for a minimum of 20 seconds or use hand sanitiser regularly if hands are visibly clean.
-Hands must be cleaned as often as possible.
+All employees should wash their hands frequently and as required with soap and water, for a minimum of 20 seconds or use hand sanitiser regularly if hands are visibly clean.
+Hands should be cleaned as often as possible.

-The following must also be cleaned and disinfected more frequently:
+The following should also be cleaned and disinfected more frequently:

-- Beer taps, handles and optics
+- · Beer taps, handles and optics

 - Drip trays and washable bar mats

 - Counter mounts and nozzles

 - Glass mats

 - Handheld measures

 - Cocktail equipment

 - Ice buckets, scoops and tongs

 - Fruit preparation equipment

 - Storage containers, etc.